esper-io/dev-docs/docs/home/console.md

 Moving devices from one group to another group requires two steps:

-   - First remove the device or devices from the group they are in; this will move them to the Default group.
+   - First remove the device or devices from the group they are in.
+This will move them to the Default group.
    - Navigate to the destination group and add the devices from the Default group.

 To remove one or more devices from a group, first click **View Details** for that group in the group’s tile: